Nurse practicing on a dummy

 Paramedic-to-ADN Pathway

 Are you already working as a licensed paramedic but looking to advance your career in health?
-The Paramedic-to-ADN Pathway is designed to help licensed paramedics take that next step—an associate degree in nursing (ADN).
+The Paramedic-to-ADN Pathway is designed to help licensed paramedics take the next step—an associate degree in nursing (ADN).

 Bridge to Nursing